brsf11/mugen-riscv/README.en.md

 #### Troubleshooting

 If, during the test, the script doesn't output test logs and results but continuously outputs thread information (e.g., `Thread 0 is alive`) for an extended period, try connecting to the SSH port specified in the configuration file (e.g., `12055`).
 You can also use tools like `top` to check if QEMU is running.
-If everything seems abnormal, it indicates a script failure.
+If everything seems abnormal, it indicates a failure.

 In such a case, you can use <kbd>Ctrl</kbd>+<kbd>C</kbd> to stop the script, check the `logs` directory in the working directory to identify which test suites have completed, remove the already tested test suites from the list file, and then rerun the script to start testing again.